hayeah/sike-react-course/flexbox/index.md

 Note: Make sure these containers are empty.
 If the amount of content in one container is more than the other, then one container would be bigger than the other.

+In the screenshot below, the right container is wider than the left container, because the text is a bit longer in the right.

 ![](flex-basis-auto.jpg)

 We'll fix this problem in the next exercise.